LeonDavidZipp/SolLibrary/README.md

-# lzipp's personal library for all sorts solididty things
+# lzipp's personal library for all sorts solidity things
 ## topics so far:
 - ownership & multisignatures
 - payability